A plunging Louisiana unemployment rate to 5.2 percent means good times are back, right? Not so fast.

-The last 3 years saw the Louisiana labor force decline by 96,231, which explains how employment can decline by 55,468 but allow the unemployment rate to decline from 6.80% to 5.20%.
+The last 3 years saw the Louisiana labor force decline by 96,231, which explains how employment can decline by 55,468 best place to buy viagra but allow the unemployment rate to decline from 6.80% to 5.20%.

 So what are the reasons for decline in the labor force?
 One could be a declining population.
 In the 2010 census, the population of Louisiana was 4,533,479 and estimates for last year were 4,681,666, an increase of 148,187 people or .53% annual growth.
 Estimates of population increase for the last three years have been around 75,000, so that can’t explain the labor force decline.
 Another explanation is how the labor force calculation excludes those who have “given up looking for work”.
 They are called discouraged workers and are excluded for these reasons:

 - They believe no job is available to them in their line of work or area.

 - They had previously been unable to find work.

 - They lack the necessary schooling, training, skills, or experience.